Friday, May 19, 2023

 Then we visited a troglodyte house (troglodyte meaning cave-dwellers, were made famous in Star Wars, when George Lucas used one as Luke Skywalker’s childhood home) of Taufique (?) and met the local berber family - where they shown us their house and way of living.
 They offered freshly mud oven baked Nan with honey and Olive oil. https://www.theatlantic.com/photo/2018/02/the-last-families-living-in-tunisias-underground-houses/554426/

-Then our van stopped at a panoramic view point.
+Then our van stopped at a panoramic view point at Matmata.
 For the first time we saw 3 tourist buses - full of French Tourists.
+We hardly saw any tourist in this route.

 Then we continued towards Djerba island.
 We entered the island through the famous Roman road (the only road that connects the island to the main land).